 All things considered, GEICO is the cheapest car insurance company in Utah on average.

-That is, unless you qualify for USAA, which is often ranked one of the best and cheapest car insurance providers everywhere, including Utah.
+That is unless you qualify for USAA, which is often ranked as one of the best and cheapest car insurance providers everywhere, including Utah.
 USAA is an insurance company specifically for military members, active or retired, and their families.
 The table below provides the cheapest insurers in Utah overall.

 |COMPANY||AVERAGE||COMPARED TO STATE AVERAGE (+/-)||COMPARED TO STATE AVERAGE (%)|

 But did you know your average commute can affect your car insurance premiums?

 Utahns have an average one-way commute of 20.5 minutes, well below the national average of 25.5 minutes.
 Still, their insurance premiums are affected by their commute distance.

 But whether you drive a little or a lot, GEICO or Nationwide is likely to be your cheapest insurance provider in the Beehive State.

 The following table lists Utah’s biggest car insurance providers and their corresponding average rates for both a 10- and 25-mile average commute distance.